-The undersigned hereby acknowledge(s) receipt of a copy of Ooma, Inc.'s Annual Report on Form 10-K for the year ended January 31, 2020, as filed with the Securities and Exchange Commission on April 14, 2020, and the Proxy Statement dated April 16, 2020.
+The undersigned hereby acknowledge(s) receipt of a copy of Ooma, Inc.'s Annual Report on Form 10-K for the year ended January 31, 2021, as filed with the Securities and Exchange Commission on April 7, 2021, and the Proxy Statement dated April 15, 2021.
 The undersigned hereby expressly revokes any and all proxies heretofore given or executed by the undersigned with respect to the shares of stock represented by this proxy and, by filing this proxy with the Secretary of Ooma, Inc., gives notice of such revocation.

 This proxy, when properly executed, will be voted in the manner directed herein.
 If no such direction is made, this proxy will be voted in accordance with the Board of Directors' recommendations.
-Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 1 of the Proxy Statement and FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm as described in Proposal No. 2 of the Proxy Statement.
+Our Board of Directors recommends that you vote FOR the election of the director nominees named in Proposal No. 1 of the Proxy Statement, FOR the ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm as described in Proposal No. 2 of the Proxy Statement, FOR the resolution to approve the compensation of our named executive officers as described in Proposal No. 3 of the Proxy Statement, and for One-Year as the frequency of future non-binding advisory votes on the compensation of our named executive officers as described in Proposal No. 4 of the Proxy Statement.
 This proxy may be revoked at any time prior to the time it is voted.